YangZhi1/50045-IR-Project/README.md

 Similar to Unigram Language Model, the Bigram Language Model instead calculates the occurrences of pair of words and uses those to calculate the probabilities.
 Start and stop words were added to account for single-word documents.

 The Mixgram Language Model makes use of both Unigram and Bigram probabilities to calculate the final score of a document.

+### Image Search
+Convolutional Neural Network was used for image search through the product images.
+AlexNet was the model for the neural network used.
+Similar looking images to the query image were returned as relevant files